 A student who has difficulty thinking of at least three sensible explanations for any correlation that he is really interested in should probably choose another profession (Arthur L. Stinchcombe)

 Sociologist Jeroen van der Waal (Ph.D.
-Erasmus University Rotterdam, 2010) is associate professor at Erasmus University Rotterdam, Fellow at Erasmus University College, and a member of the Erasmus Graduate School of Social Sciences and the Humanities, and Young Erasmus.
-His research is predominantly located in the fields of political sociology, urban sociology and sociology of health.
+Erasmus University Rotterdam, 2010) is full professor of Sociology of Stratification at Erasmus University Rotterdam, Fellow at Erasmus University College, and a member of the Erasmus Graduate School of Social Sciences and the Humanities, and Young Erasmus.
+His research is predominantly located in the fields of political sociology and sociology of health.

 Explaining why social stratification is linked to value orientations, voting behaviour, and health disparities in Western societies is the bedrock of his research program.
 Informed by the Weberian distinction between class and status, Jeroen analyses how both economic and cultural stratification independently affect value orientations, voting behaviour and health, by means of very different mechanisms, and each in various ways.

-In addition to his research activities, Jeroen teaches a course on stratification at Erasmus University College, and courses in political sociology in the Master program Politics & Society.
+In addition to his research activities, Jeroen teaches courses on stratification at Erasmus University College and the Department of Public Administration and Sociology, and courses in political sociology in the Master program Politics & Society.